bfletcher/remote-usb-target/README.md

 5. A client on the PC invokes the XML-RPC calls on the RPi

 ## Operation
-On boot, RPi finds the USB-connected fastboot (Google) device and shares it over usbip IPs are static at the moment
+On boot, the RPi server connected to the target finds the USB-connected fastboot (Google) device and shares it over usbip.
+For more info, look at the docs for usbip.
+You need to load a kernel module on both the server and client IIRC.

 ### Tasks
 At start up on the RPi server: